emscripten-core/emscripten/site/source/docs/compiling/Running-html-files-with-emrun.rst

   dom.max_chrome_script_run_time;0

   ; Accelerate browser update background timer tick so that autoupdates take place as quickly as possible.
-  ; This is useful for continous integration servers wanting to always test the latest browser version. app.update.download.backgroundInterval;1
+  ; This is useful for continuous integration servers wanting to always test the latest browser version. app.update.download.backgroundInterval;1

   ; Always run in private browsing mode to avoid caching any pages (but also disables IndexedDB persistency!).